IgniteUI/indigo-design-docfx/en/components/chips.md

 ## Chip Selection

-When a chip is selected a special check icon will appear at the far left to indicate this.
+When a Chip is selected, a special check icon will appear at the far left to indicate this.
 The `🔣 Selection Icon` override provides the means to trigger this functionality.
+In Sketch, the smart layout rules applied to the Chip allow the layout to adjust accordingly when you set the icon you want to hide to ~No Symbol.
+While in Adobe XD, the use of stacks lets you achieve that by deleting the unused layer instead.

 <img class="responsive-img" src="../images/chip_idle_selected.png" srcset="../images/chip_idle_selected@2x.png 2x" />

 ## Remove Chip

-When a chip can be removed a special cancel icon will appear at the far right to indicate this.
+When a chip can be removed, a special cancel icon will appear at the far right to indicate this.
 The `🔣 Remove Icon` override provides the means to trigger this functionality.
+In Sketch, the smart layout rules applied to the Chip allow the layout to adjust accordingly when you set the icon you want to hide to ~No Symbol.
+While in Adobe XD, the use of stacks lets you achieve that by deleting the unused layer instead.

 <img class="responsive-img" src="../images/chip_idle_removable.png" srcset="../images/chip_idle_removable@2x.png 2x" />
 `idle and removable`

 ## Chip Content

 The Chip has rich support for content templating via the prefix and suffix containers allowing to insert icons and text before and after the chip main text content.
+In Sketch, prefix and suffix containers can be added by finding them in the Overrides/Input/Prefix/Container and Overrides/Input/Suffix/Container or removed by setting them to ~No Symbol.
+The layout will adjust accordingly.
+In Adobe XD, you have to show the needed layers or delete the unused instead, and the layout will adjust through the use of stacks.

 <img class="responsive-img" src="../images/chip_comfy.png" srcset="../images/chip_comfy@2x.png 2x" />
 `Text`